 In the embodied conditions, the agent's lip movements were matched with the spoken text via the Oculus Lip Sync plug-in.
 The audio track of the guides was created with the Oddcast Vocalware text-to-speech engine.
-For the astronaut, additional post-processing in Audacity was applied to simulate the sound of radio transmissions at that time.
+For the astronaut, additional postprocessing in Audacity was applied to simulate the sound of radio transmissions at that time.

 The four episodes of the Apollo 11 mission provided educational information to the participants, narrated by the virtual guides.
 The assignment of a virtual guide to the four episodes was randomized.
 The educational content differed between the four episodes, but it was the same for all guides, except for the narrative point of view: The thematically close astronaut told the story from a first-person perspective and called "his" companions by their given names, while the more generic museum guide told the story from a third-person perspective.
-The four episodes included the following content (see Figures 1c to 1f):
+A detailed description of the four episodes can be found in [4].